gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

     SSH](http://www.perforce.com/perforce/r15.1/manuals/git-fusion/appendix.ssh.html).

-    Note: When installing the public key on the Git Fusion service, a system user needs to exist (we recommend `gitswarm`), and the public key needs to be installed in Git Fusion/p4d for that user.
+    Note: When installing the public key on the Git Fusion service, a standard user with read/write access to the `//.git-fusion` depot needs to exist (we recommend `gitswarm`).
+The public key needs to be installed in Git Fusion/P4D for that user.

 #### Convention-based Repository Configuration